jbroadway/docs/docs/2020.1/studio/concepts/characters.md

 Each of these elements can be combined in any combination to control a wide variety of character types, from cartoon animals to futuristic scifi robots and anything in between.

+## Custom characters

+Flipside Studio's power comes from importing your own custom artwork (characters, sets, etc.), so that your shows look the way you want them to.
+To learn about importing custom characters, check out the [Flipside Creator Tools](/docs/2020.1/creator-tools).

 ---

 Next: [[: Props and sets]]